michodgs25/Somerset-Trails/README.md

 * *The home tab acts a tool for the user to access the homepage at any time.*

-* *The top trails tab is a drop-down element, when the user clicks on the tab; a box drops down, providing every trail available to the user at a single click.*
+* *The top trails tab is a drop-down element, when the user hovers on the tab; a box drops down, providing every trail available to the user at a single click.*

 __Slideshow__